openSUSE:Packaging Python

 Grouped alternatives

-To make use of this, simply specify the files as multiple arguments to %python_install_alternative:
+To make use of this, specify the files as multiple arguments to %python_install_alternative:

 %{python_install_alternative pylint pylint.1 epylint epylint.1}

-The macro can recognize manpage names and handle them correctly, but the first arguments needs always to the an executable.
-Or you can specify a full path to the file in question.
+The macro can recognize manpage names and handle them correctly, but the first arguments always needs to be an executable.
+Alternatively, you can specify a full path to the file in question.

 The first argument to %python_install_alternative is the group name.
 This is the only argument for %python_uninstall_alternative; you uninstall the whole group by the one name.